 ^{}If you are sourcing large quantities of data from websites we recommend you tell us at the time of collection and would like to remind you that it is your responsibility to ensure you are legally entitled to use and store the data for the purposes of the ABC claim and audit.
 We may ask you to make a declaration that internet sites used as sources are third party.
 It may be acceptable to use other methods of record keeping or audit as long as you obtain our written agreement.

 G4.
-Copies may be requested or non-requested
+Print copies may be requested or non-requested, Digital Copies must be requested

 Individually requested and company requested circulation